Yoshimine-dera Temple

 Founded in 1029 by the priest Gensan, Yoshiminedera was bestowed imperial rank by Emperor Go-Ichijo in 1034.
-It is the 20th temple on the Saigoku Kannon pilgrimage.
+Located west of Kyoto City, it is the 20th temple on the Saigoku Kannon pilgrimage.

 Hexagonal sutra hall at Yoshiminedera Temple.